missjwo/wp-community-uk-slack/README.md

 2. Click on **Confirm my Email Address**, and you'll be taken to another username and password box.
 This can be the same or different to the username & password created for Make WordPress team (step 1.5).
 3. You should be taken to the **#general** slack channel.

+In the UK Slack team, you will find many other channels, including channels for each user/ meetup group.
 To join any other channels:
 1. Click on the "+X More..." link under "Channels" in the left hand column
 2. Click on the channel's name to preview it
 3. Click "Join Channel" to join and chat :)